mglasner/real-time-bus-tracker/README.md

-# *Real time bus tracker*
+# *Project title: Real time bus tracker*
 ![alt text](images/screenshot.png "Real time bus tracker")

-## About
+## Description.
     This project about showing the real time location of the public transportation buses for the city of Boston.

 ## Installation.
     Just download de code files and load index.html into the browser.